Skip to content

 • Stroke: An assessment can determine a stroke's impact on cognitive performance, particularly in the areas of attention, memory, language, and visuospatial abilities.

-• Parkinson's disease (PD): Neuropsychological batteries can be used to evaluate a patient's cognitive function, which is impaired in many cases of PD, with tests that check for auditory processing, working memory, and overall processing speed.
+• Parkinson’s disease (PD): Neuropsychological batteries can be used to evaluate a patient’s brain function with tests that check for auditory processing, working memory, and overall processing speed.

 • Epilepsy: Neuropsychological evaluations can assess cognitive functions to optimize seizure management and patient quality of life.